GSA/digitalgov.gov/content/news/2016/09/2016-09-30-vendors-and-government-strengthen-partnership-at-technology-industry-day.md

 slug: vendors-and-government-strengthen-partnership-at-technology-industry-day
 date: 2016-09-30 10:00:02 -0400
 title: Vendors and Government Strengthen Partnership at Technology Industry Day
-summary: 'On September 8th, the General Services Administration (GSA) held a Technology Industry Day to talk to industry leaders about the products and solutions developed by our agency and to hear feedback on how we can better engage industry.
-We’re thrilled that more than 300 members of the technology industry in person and via the live'
+summary: 'On September 8, 2016, the General Services Administration (GSA) held a Technology Industry Day.
+We’re thrilled that more than 300 members of the technology industry in person and via the live stream were able to join us for this first step towards a closer partnership and more open lines of communication about how we can work together to transform federal technology.'
 authors:
   - andre-francisco
 topics: